Resistance-welding-tips

 Electrode tip faces are progressively deteriorating with use.
 To assure continuing high quality production it is imperative to follow Resistance-welding-tips that require to check periodically and to dress again their surface after the prescribed number of spot welds has been performed.
 In automated systems rigid schedules of electrode maintenance should be established.

-Depending on the configuration of the parts to be welded, electrode Resistance-welding-tips of various shape and dimensions are available, mostly available as shelf items from suppliers of equipment and accessories as advertised in their catalogues.
+Depending on the configuration of the parts to be welded, electrode Resistance-welding-tips of various shape and dimensions are available, mostly available as shelf items from suppliers of equipment and accessories as advertised in their catalogs.

 Special bent tips may be needed to reach difficult spots but should never be used when the work can be done with standard cylindrical electrodes.
 Of the various Resistance-welding-tips one should remember that cooling water direction should be checked to make sure that the central cool water jet impinges on the internal back side of the electrode tip closest to the weld face to ensure maximum effective cooling.